dimpyad/AutomationEngineerRoadmap/README.md

 Monitor and maintain the environment, ensuring smooth execution and timely troubleshooting.
 - Deliver Feedback and Optimize Processes.
 Facilitate rapid feedback loops by efficiently reporting test results and insights to the development team.Analyze automation performance and propose optimizations to improve efficiency and effectiveness.
 - Document Automation Approach and Tools.
 Create comprehensive documentation covering the chosen automation process, framework, tools, and evaluation reports.Maintain clear and detailed documentation for smooth onboarding and knowledge sharing within the team.
-- Highlight the role's contribution to improving product quality, reducing manual effort, and increasing development speed.
+- Contribution to improving product quality, reducing manual effort, and increasing development speed.
-- Mention collaboration with developers and testers to ensure effective integration of automation practices.
+- Collaboration with developers and testers to ensure effective integration of automation practices.
-- Emphasize the ongoing learning and adaptation aspects of automation engineering in a constantly evolving landscape.
 </details>